Burhan-21/Expense-Tracker/README.md

 5. Open a pull request.

 ## License

-This code is a learning project.
-Do anything you want with it.
+This is a learning-focused project.
+Feel free to adapt, enhance, or repurpose it in any way that suits your needs.